top of page

 Warm Sweet Potato & Kale Salad Recipe

-This dish can be made as a side or a main course simply by adding a lean protein source such as organic chicken breast (pictured).
-Personally, I love preparing this recipe plantbased without meat, and have prepared it that way for this recipe post, but if you wanted to include chicken, add it to the roasting step of the recipe card below.
+This vegan recipe can be made as a side or served as a main meal simply by adding a lean protein source such as organic chicken with the skin, tofu or a fillet of salmon.
+Personally, I love preparing this clean eating recipe as a plant-based dish without any meat, and have shared it that way for this post.
+If you wish to make it a main meal and include chicken, add it to the roasting step below.

 • 2 large sweet potatoes, scrubbed clean